khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-discovery.md

 ### Disruptive discovery

-Before you add a disruptive notice, you should explore solutions where the feature is not actively promoted (see [implicit discovery](#implicit-discovery)).
+Before you consider disruptive discovery, you should explore solutions where the feature is not actively promoted (see [implicit discovery](#implicit-discovery)).
 Disruptive notices, such as a [banner](/components/banner) or [modal](/components/modal), are more noticeable than contextual notices.
-A disruptive notice that doesn't match the user's current context can feel irrelevant and lead to dismissal and therefore limited effectiveness.
+When a notice is disruptive and doesn't match the user's current context, it can have limited effectiveness, because it the user feels it's irrelevant and dismisses it.

-<figure-img alt="A banner invites a new user to try GitLab CI, with a call-to-action to try a test template." label="A banner helps a new user onboard to a essential feature." src="/img/feature-discovery-banner.svg"></figure-img>
+<figure-img alt="A banner invites a new user to try GitLab CI, with a call-to-action to try a test template." label="A banner helps a new user onboard to an essential feature." src="/img/feature-discovery-banner.svg"></figure-img>

 Use disruptive discovery when contextual discovery doesn't suffice, such as: